CindyJS/CindyJS/ref/Texts_and_Tables.md

     > are really used as line terminators.
     > So this text will appear as a
     > multilined text.")
+    D fillStyle = "rgb(0,0,0)"
+    D font = "18px Arial"
+    D fillText("In Cinderella 'newlines' in Text\nare really used as line terminators.\nSo this text will appear as a\nmultilined text.", null, 230)

 | ![Image](img/Newlines.png) |
 | -------------------------- |